 Another possibility is that the Air could use the same type of Intel processors that the MacBook uses - the Core M series.

-However, some reports are suggesting that Apple may be using it’s own processors to power the new MacBooks, and that may be the reason for the delay.
-While there are rumours that Apple is developing it's own processors for Macs (similar to the way it makes its own chips for the iPhone) the reports are suggesting those processors won't appear until 2020, certainly not as soon as 2018.
+However, some reports are suggesting that Apple may be creating its own processors to power the new MacBooks.
+However, the reports are suggesting those processors won't appear until 2020, certainly not as soon as 2018.

-Digital Trends suggests that the new Mac could have built-in LTE connectivity.
+Digital Trends suggests that a new 2018 Mac could have built-in LTE connectivity.

 This would place them in direct competition with the new 'always connected' Windows 10 PCs, which are laptops with built-in cellular connections.

 One such machine is the HP Envy x2.
 That laptop uses Snapdragon 835's X16 LTE modem so that it can keep users connected all the time.